HimesGroup/taffeta/README.md

 Results may be obtained at a gene or transcript level, depending on the set of scripts used.

 ### dependencies
-* The Tuxedo suite of tools and various other programs should be installed: bowtie or bowtie2, tophat, cufflinks, cummerbund, fastqc, trimmomatic, samtools, bamtools, picardtools.
+* The Tuxedo suite of tools and various other programs should be installed: bowtie or bowtie2, tophat, cufflinks, cummerbund, fastqc, trimmomatic, samtools, bamtools, picardtools, STAR, HTSeq, DESeq2.
 * Annotation files should be available: reference genome fasta, gtf, refFlat, and index files.
 We use ERCC spike-ins, so our reference files include ERCC mix transcripts.
 * For adapter trimming, we include Ilumina and Nextflex sequences as used in the PCPGM lab.
 * The Python scripts make use of modules that include subprocess, os, argparse, sys.
-* To create reports, R and various libraries should be available, including cummeRbund, R2HTML, RColorBrewer, xtable.
+* To create reports, R and various libraries should be available, including DT, gplots, ggplot2, reshape2, cummeRbund, rmarkdown, RColorBrewer, plyr, lattice, ginefilter, biomaRt.
+Additionally, pandoc version 1.12.3 or higher should be available.

 ### workflow